learn-co-curriculum/curriculum-team/creation-content-focus-reviewing.md

 # Reviewing Content

-## Spike
+## Outline
 - Check Learn.co for potentially existing lessons on the topic
   - Consider adapting relevant concepts, but build a new outline from scratch before porting over any content.
   - Does the narrative example:
     - Present a problem?
     - Create a sense of urgency to solve that problem?
     - Provide enough clear details for the scenario to be relable and understandable?

-## Outline

 - Define Learning Goals on focused topics
   - If necessary, do research on the topic at hand to see what others feel are important to know about it
   - Organize the learning goals in such a way they will flow well together